impara/OrderAuditor/README.md

    ```

 3. **Verify webhook registration**:
-   - The response should show the webhook was successfully registered
+   - The response should show both `orders/create` and `orders/updated` webhooks were successfully registered
    - You can also check in Shopify Admin → Settings → Notifications → Webhooks
+   - Both webhooks are required: `orders/create` for duplicate detection, `orders/updated` for automatic resolution

 ### Step 6: Run the Application